 - meet and work with key players across the system and have the opportunity to debate policy and approach with them

-- receive mentorship from senior members of NHS England, NHS Improvement or NHS Providers
+- receive mentorship from senior members of NHS England

 - receive talent management support in navigating your next career move

 - enhance your ability to engage with patients, service users, carers and families of all backgrounds, enabling person-centred care in the local environment

 - develop your ability to contribute effectively to system leadership, to manage the tension between leading your own organisation and being an effective system player, and to build on partnerships and local system working in the light of national trends and policy

 - gain a full appreciation of the statutory and regulatory duties associated with an accountable officer role and a solid understanding of the regulatory and fiscal environment, and corporate governance